 As you lose weight, your body needs fewer calories to maintain the new you.
-This reduced need for calories makes it especially hard to lose the last 10 pounds.
-Try some of these tips to push through a plateau and reach your goal weight.
+This reduced need for calories makes losing the last 10 pounds especially hard.
+Try these tips to push through a plateau and reach your goal weight.

 Move more throughout the day.